 There are several manufacturers of quick frozen classic youtiao.
 China’s leading producer of traditional snack food Sanquan, has developed a fennel flavoured youtiao.
 They are somewhat smaller than regular youtiao.

-You can baked then off at home.
+You can bake them off at home.
 Ingredients:

 Wheat flour, water, vegetable oil, spring onions, fennel, salt, yeast, spices.